iotaledger/identity.rs/documentation/docs/specs/iota_did_method_spec.md

 The following steps MUST be taken to generate a valid Tag:
 * Generate an asymmetric keypair using a supported verification method type.
-* Hash the public key using `BLAKE2b-256` and encode using base58.
+* Hash the public key using `BLAKE2b-256` then encode it using [Base58-BTC](https://tools.ietf.org/id/draft-msporny-base58-01.html).

 This public key MUST be embedded into the DID Document (See [CRUD: Create](#Create)).